 Use Group queries to find items that are associated in a particular way with other items in your project.
-The items could be associated by coding, attribute value, relationships, 'see also' links or maps.
+The items could be associated by coding, attribute value, relationships, see-also links or maps.
 For example, you might have a hunch that Interview with Franz and Interview with Vikram covered very different issues and therefore have been coded differently.
 You could explore that hunch with a Group query.
-When you run the query, the results are displayed in Detail View with the coded nodes grouped under Interview with Franz and Interview with Vikram.
+When you run the query, the results are displayed in Detail View with the codes grouped under Interview with Franz and Interview with Vikram.

 You can look for various types of associations with a Group query.

 |Items Coding||What codes are used for Interview with Franz and Interview with Vikram?|